 3. Take time out in the Convent Garden

 This former Dominican monastery garden is an oasis of tranquillity in Rothenburg.

-Back in the day, nuns and monks cultivated a medicinal herb garden here to concoct cures and to disguise the rancid taste of rotting food.
+Back in the day, nuns and monks cultivated this medicinal herb garden to concoct cures and disguise the rancid taste of rotting food.
 Today’s herb garden is flourishing and its plants are carefully labelled, with the number of crosses on the sign indicating how poisonous the herb is.